Glazed Donut Recipe

 Instructions

 • Into the bottom of a mixing bowl, stir warm milk, 1 teaspoon granulated sugar and yeast together.
 Set aside 10 minutes to bloom and activate.
 After 10 minutes mixture should look foamy.
-Add in remaining sugar, melted butter, half the flour and the salt.
+Add in remaining sugar, melted butter, half of the flour and the salt.

 wet ingredients in a bowl